 As such, the need for the use of research methodology to provide agency administrators with this knowledge has never been higher and the demand for people who can do it has never been greater.
 Regardless of your role within your organization, your participation in the Research Methods in Criminal Justice course will provide you with knowledge you can use to heighten the effectiveness and efficiency of your agency.
 Upon completion, you will have the tools to design and implement scholarly research projects, the skills to acquire and analyze data, and the confidence to employ scientific principles to justify your conclusions.
 Armed with the results of your work, you will now have the ability to provide your fellow administrators, officers, and investigators with objective information they can use to address a wide variety of law enforcement concerns.

-This is a 36-hour “hands-on” program that provides you with techniques you can use immediately to solve real-world problems.
+This is a 6-week (40 hour) course that provides you with techniques you can use immediately to solve real-world problems.
 Since research involves the assembling and examining of many facts, the process and results of research, as presented in this course, can be used to mobilize people to meet new challenges, to enhance policies, and to gain a decided advantage in the fight against crime.
 Further, this course provides useful and exciting insights into not only the traditional crime problems facing agencies today, but into the use of a variety of strategies to deal with new or emerging issues as well.

 This online course provides you with the flexibility to complete its requirements from anywhere at anytime.
 Presented in a comfortable environment that encourages both individualized and group instruction, this course blends effective learning strategies with the flexibility needed by the busy criminal justice professional.
 An internet connection is all that is required to enjoy the easy-to-use online classroom that presents the course in an engaging and meaningful format.
 You can complete the program from home, work, or any place convenient for you and your schedule.